mikestefanello/pagoda/README.md

 - [HTMX](https://htmx.org/): Access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
 - [Alpine.js](https://alpinejs.dev/): Rugged, minimal tool for composing behavior directly in your markup.
 Think of it like jQuery for the modern web.
 Plop in a script tag and get going.
-- [Bulma](https://bulma.io/): Provides ready-to-use frontend components that you can easily combine to build responsive web interfaces.
+- [DaisyUI](https://daisyui.com/): The [Tailwind CSS](https://tailwindcss.com/) plugin you will love!
+It provides useful component class names to help you write less code and build faster.
 No JavaScript dependencies.

 #### Storage